marcsgil/BayesianTomography.jl/docs/src/index.md

 ## Installation

-The package is registered in the Julia General registry and can be installed with the Julia package manager.
+The package is almost registered in the Julia General registry and can be installed with the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run `add BayesianTomography`.

 ## Contents